qsliu2017/gitlab-runner/docs/executors/kubernetes.md

 of these settings and make sure that GitLab Runner has access to the Kubernetes API on the cluster.

-## Kubernetes executor interaction diagram
+## Executor for Kubernetes interaction diagram

 The diagram below depicts the interaction with a GitLab Runner hosted on a Kubernetes cluster and the Kubernetes API.
 The Kubernetes API is the mechanism that is used by GitLab Runner on Kubernetes to create pods on the cluster.
 The interaction depicted in this diagram is valid on any Kubernetes cluster, whether that's a turnkey solution hosted on the major public cloud providers or a self-managed Kubernetes installation.